Nursing AAS (RN)

 If you do not have a Nursing AAS, associate degree, or diploma, you should select "Health" as your Area of Interest and "Nursing (Pre-admitted Program)" as your degree when you apply to ACC even if you intend to continue on to earn your BSN.
 You will then need to complete the Nursing AAS application and view a Nursing AAS information session.

-- Applications for fall semester are due July 17.
-Check back soon for instructions.
-We will keep this page updated with the latest information. *If you need to take the HESI exam please sign up ASAP as the space is limited due to social distancing guidelines.
+- Applications for fall semester open the 3rd Monday in April are due the 3rd Friday in May. *If you need to take the HESI exam please sign up ASAP as the space is limited due to social distancing guidelines.

 SPRING Semester (January) Starts: